 When most people think of acne, pimples popping up in spots like the chin, forehead, or back may immediately come to mind.
 Sometimes, breakouts can appear higher up on the face, like right along the hairline.
 Aptly named "hairline acne," these types of breakouts can be just as frustrating to tackle, treat, and prevent as those that appear on other parts of the face and body, but with the right treatment, they can be a distant memory.

-We spoke with board certified dermatologists Dr. Naissan O. Wesley MD, and Dr. Purvisha Patel MD to learn why people break out along the hairline, what do to to prevent it, and which products work best at treating it.
+We spoke with two board-certified dermatologists to learn why people break out along the hairline, what to do to prevent it, and which products work best at treating it.

 Meet the Expert

 - Naissan O. Wesley, MD, FACMS, CV, is a board-certified aesthetic and surgical dermatologist based in Beverly Hills, California.